TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 All these examples make use of the [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}

 ???
-FAQ "Which overall scoring scheme do you use ?"
+FAQ "Which overall scoring scheme do you use ? - [CLICK TO EXPAND]"

     ### Which overall scoring scheme do you use